hhuysqt/u-boot/README.md

 Added ST STD-lib, and modified a bit to fit with the original library.<br>
 Wrapped some functions to fit the common parts.<br>
 Add `stm32f103zet6_config` and add my files to Makefile's.<br>
+Environment variables are saved to embedded-flash, 128k offset.
-2MB SRAM drived by FSMC.<br><br>
+2MB SRAM drived by FSMC started from 0x68000000.<br>
+64MB NAND flash drived by FSMC, with uboot nand commands.<br>

 ##Shortcommings
-Currently NO flash support...<br>
+Currently NO NOR flash support...<br>
-So, commands like saveenv, NOR-flash or NAND-flash are not supported...<br>
+Using software ECC for NAND, not hardware ECC from FSMC...
 Under developing...

 ##Previous README...